Micamaster100/Beyond/README.md

 > _Blah, blah, blah..._ Did the dll properly inject?

 Seems like you probably forgot to **Inject** Beyond into Roblox.
 Simply press **Inject** and the script should run.
-# Notes:
-If you still encounter errors, please join my [Discord Server](https://dsc.gg/m100) for more info and contact.

 # Dev Log
 - v0.0.1 | Initial Release.